Sorry - cannot display this picture in this browser, it is a view towards Bishopsteignton in mist. As the mist clears, everything becomes clearer

 Obviously, in that culture wearing a veil actually indicated a form of submission, but not to her husband!

-But now look at our passage: verse 4 and then 5 to 16.
+But now look back at our passage: verse 4 and then 5 to 16.
 Here we are talking about those who would take part publicly in the service and I wonder if Paul included verse 4 to make it easier for his readers to accept verse 5!

 In Galatians 3:28 we read: